-The basic assumptions underlying the cost estimates for the supplementary medical insurance system are described in this appendix.
+The basic assumptions underlying the cost estimates for the supplementary medical insurance system that are based on an actuarial projection of past trends in physician fees (and in charges and costs for other covered services) and in utilization of covered services are described in this appendix.
 Also given are more detailed data in connection with these estimates.